 To spread the risk of brittle snap, growers should plant a package of hybrids and manage growth regulator herbicides carefully.

-Pioneer provides a brittle stalk rating on its hybrids.
+Pioneer® brand corn products are rated for brittle snap risk.
 The score combines a hybrid’s tendencies for snapping at both the early vegetative and mid-season window of susceptibility.

-To improve hybrids for brittle snap resistance, Pioneer is using mobile wind machines that simulate the turbulent winds that occur during violent storms.
+To improve hybrids for brittle snap resistance, Corteva Agriscience uses mobile wind machines that simulate the turbulent winds that occur during violent storms.
 Consistency of hybrid ratings is also increased by this practice.

 What is Brittle Snap?